kashmir54/kashmir54.github.io/_ctfs/HACON_CTF/index.md

               a snow man during
               winter.

-Flag Format: HACSEC{strings}
+Flag Format HACSEC{strings}
-Note: Words are separated by underscore()
+Note Words are separated by underscore()
 -----------

 We can find out some whitespace stego on the txt file: